Stock market today: Wall Street drifts around its record heights

 NEW YORK (AP) — U.S. stocks are drifting around their records Wednesday as financial markets around the world take a pause following big recent moves.

-The S&P 500 was 0.1% higher in early trading, a day after setting an all-time high for the 41st time this year.
-The Dow Jones Industrial Average was up 5 points, or less than 0.1%, as of 9:35 a.m.
+The S&P 500 was virtually unchanged in morning trading, a day after setting an all-time high for the 41st time this year.
+The Dow Jones Industrial Average was down 165 points, or 0.4%, as of 10:30 a.m.
 Eastern time, and the Nasdaq composite was 0.2% higher.

-Treasury yields were also holding relatively steady in the bond market, a day after sinking on a surprisingly weak update on confidence among U.S. consumers.
-The worst drop in confidence in three years raised worries about the U.S. economy, but it also raised expectations that the Federal Reserve will deliver another dose of bigger-than-usual relief through a big cut to interest rates at its next meeting.
+Treasury yields were edging higher in the bond market, a day after sinking on a surprisingly weak update on confidence among U.S. consumers.
+The worst drop in confidence in three years raised worries about the U.S. economy, but it also raised expectations for the Federal Reserve to deliver another dose of bigger-than-usual relief through a big cut to interest rates at its next meeting.

 The next date on the calendar circled for a potentially big market move is next week, when the latest monthly update on the U.S. job market will arrive.
 Slowing hiring in the world's largest economy has become the top concern among investors, now that inflation has eased significantly from its peak two summers ago.

 While the number of layoffs remains relatively low, U.S. employers are also more hesitant to hire.
-Critics worry the job market could weaken further as all the past hikes to interest rates made by the Federal Reserve make their way fully through the system.
+Critics worry the job market could weaken further as the cumulative effects of all the past hikes to interest rates made by the Federal Reserve show themselves.

 The Fed kept its main interest rate at a two-decade high for more than a year in hopes of slowing the U.S. economy enough to stifle inflation.
 Last week, it swung its focus toward protecting the job market and cut the federal funds rate by a larger-than-usual half of a percentage point.
 Critics say it may be moving too late.

-In the bond market, the yield on the 10-year Treasury rose to 3.76% from 3.73% late Tuesday.
-The two-year yield, which moves more closely with expectations for the Fed, fell to 3.53% from 3.54%.
+In the bond market, the yield on the 10-year Treasury rose to 3.77% from 3.73% late Tuesday.
+The two-year yield, which moves more closely with expectations for the Fed, was holding at 3.54%, where it was late Tuesday.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.